 Hurt on Hazardous Property?
-Contact Our Premises Liability Attorney
+Contact Our San Jose Premises Liability Lawyer

-Premises liability attorney Braid Pezzaglia prides himself on offering highly competent legal services for injured clients.
+San Jose premises liability attorney Braid Pezzaglia prides himself on offering highly competent legal services for injured clients.
 We make sure that your claim for recovery includes each type of compensation that you may be eligible to receive.
+If you are looking for the best premises liability attorney, then you will want someone who is attentive and makes you feel at ease.
 When you meet with Braid, he takes the time to explain what to expect and he answers your questions thoroughly.
 There are no questions that are too small as we work with you to build your case.

 If you or a loved one has been hurt, then we invite you to contact our legal team today.
 There is no obligation to proceed when we meet to talk about your case.
 We will explain how the law applies to your case and what your options are.
 There is no fee unless you collect compensation through a successful verdict or settlement.
 Call (408) 650-8955 or contact us online so that we can get started on a plan to help you recover the compensation you need and deserve.